vimpunk/hugo-blog/content/posts/rust-bittorrent-engine.md

 ### The peer protocol

-After the client connects to a peer via TCP, they exchange handshakes.
-Then, one or both of them tell the other that it can start to request blocks.
-The client then makes a request for a block in some piece it chose[^pick_piece], its peer sends it, the client saves it and requests another block.
-Repeat until finished.
+- After the client connected the peer via TCP, they exchange handshakes.
+- One or both tells the other that it can start requesting blocks.
+- The client then requests a block from a piece it chose[^pick_piece], its peer sends it, and the client saves it.
+- Repeat until finished.

 That's about it, but perhaps surprising no one, a real world implementation will be quite a bit more complex.
 Let's see some of the complications.

 ## Key optimizations

-(Nothing premature, promise!)
+(But nothing premature, promise!)

 ### Download pipelining